mallikharjunrao/k8s-sonarqube-golang/README.md

 > The command would be:

->     kubectl cp sonar-golang-plugin-1.2.11.jar sonarqube-664b4fd48-d7vbs:/opt/sonarqube/extensions/plugins/
+>     kubectl cp *.jar sonarqube-664b4fd48-d7vbs:/opt/sonarqube/extensions/plugins/

 ###### Re-Start sonarqube server
 Easiest way is to use the GUI to restart